PierreBlanchart/finsim/README.md

 A package for financial modeling, and simulation of stochastic processes such as encountered in finance, e.g. Geometric Brownian Motions (Black-Scholes asset modeling) and Jump Decision Processes (Merton asset modeling).

-This R-cpp package mostly allows to reproduce the graphics of the blogpost [Financial modeling: a simple statistical point of view](https://medium.com/towards-data-science/financial-modeling-a-clean-short-and-simple-statistical-point-of-view-853dc29efb00).
-This blogpost explains how to derive the main results of financial modeling such as option pricing under the Black-Scholes model (European and American exercise styles), hedging, portfolio optimization, jump assets models, exotic options pricing using simulation ...
+This R-cpp package mostly allows to reproduce the graphics of the blogpost [Financial modeling: a simple statistical point of view](https://medium.com/@pierre.blanchart/financial-modeling-a-clean-short-and-simple-statistical-point-of-view-853dc29efb00).
+This blogpost explains how to derive the main results of financial modeling such as option pricing under the Black-Scholes model (European and American exercise styles), hedging, portfolio optimization, jump diffusion asset pricing models, exotic options pricing using simulation ...

 ## Install instructions